cryptobuks1/chainmail/README.md

   - chainmail
   - Open https://localhost:8088 in a web browser (see below) Any of the seed nodes can be used in place of the xmann.ddns.net node.
 Feel free to change the seed node in the sh file.

+#### MacOC

+MacOS operation depends upon the availibility of Multichain for the operating system.
+Multichain can be compiled for MacOS using instructions from on the [Multichain website](https://multichain.com).
+The pkg node compiler application will build MacOS versions of node; however, none have been tested.

 ### TCP Ports Used